apinf/developer/README.md

 We use [OpenAPI spec version 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) in API design and documentation.

-For each platform API we have two versions:
-- production and
-- design

-Production API is the live one and fully functional version.
-The design has been frozen.
-It might change, but changes are not backwards breaking.
-Design version is the next API version (minor/major changes).

 Code related to [APIs can be found from here](https://github.com/apinf/platform/tree/develop/apinf_packages/apis)